devtron-labs/tutorials/content/docs/workflow-editor.md

 ## External CI Pipeline

 You can use your existing CI Architecture, to create your own CI Architecture.
-For reference,[External CI Pipeline](https://docs.devtron.ai/docs/external-ci-pipeline/)
+For reference, Click on: [External CI Pipeline](https://docs.devtron.ai/docs/external-ci-pipeline/)

 ## Linked CI Pipeline

 If there is only one build, it does not make sense to create multiple CI Pipelines, therefore `Linked CI Pipeline`.
-For reference,[Linked CI Pipeline](https://docs.devtron.ai/docs/linked-ci-pipeline/)
+For reference, Click on: [Linked CI Pipeline](https://docs.devtron.ai/docs/linked-ci-pipeline/)

 ## CD Pipeline